dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 degree of control.
 For example, you cannot easily create a visit() method that does something both before and after child nodes are iterated.
 One way around this would be to move responsibility for iteration into the visitor objects.
 The trouble with this is that you may end up duplicating the traversal code from visitor to visitor.

 By default, I prefer to keep traversal internal to the visited classes, but externalizing it provides you with one distinct advantage.
 You can vary the way that you work through the visited classes on a visitor-by-visitor basis.

-266

-Chapter 11 ■ performing and representing tasks

 The Command Pattern